domonda/api/README.md

 File uploads are not using GraphQL, but Multipart MIME HTTP POST requests to the following URL:
 `https://domonda.app/api/public/upload`

-Note that currently all document processing is done synchronously.
-OCR and PDF processing may take up to 5 seconds per page, so adjust timeouts accordingly.
+Note that basic document processing like creating or fixing a PDF file and rendering page images is done synchronously and may take up to 5 seconds per page, so adjust timeouts accordingly.

+Extracting invoice data is done asynchronously by default.
+Set the form field `waitForExtraction` to `true` for synchronous extraction where results will be available via GraphQL directly after the upload request returns (add another 15 seconds to timeouts).

 To identify the category of the uploaded document, either the form field `documentCategory` must be provided or the form field `documentType` with the additional fields